 Well I keep them covered in prayer and make a huge effort to apply 5 simple natural methods to their lives.

 *Disclaimer: Always check with your doctor first if you have any concerns with vitamins and supplements before giving them to your child.
 These tips should not be taken as medical advice and is for informational purposes only.
-This post also contains my Amazon affiliate links and other affiliates as well.
+This post also contains my Amazon referral links and other referral links as well.
 I will receive a small commission at no cost to you, if you purchase through one of my links or banners.
 Thank you so much for your support!
-Please read my affiliate link disclosure to learn more about it.*
+Please read my referral link disclosure to learn more about it.*

 How To Naturally Avoid The Flu